-When writing rules, whether they are simple ones with a single expression or more complex ones with multiple triggers and actions, it’s important to be able to check the behavior of your rule
+When writing rules, whether they are simple ones with a single expression or more complex ones with multiple triggers and actions, it’s important to be able to check the behavior of your rule and troubleshot it if needed.

 The Rule Engine provides basic tools for debugging and monitoring your rules.